 Quality water is important.
 Cleaner water means a healthier body.
-The quality of our water is directly linked to the quality of our lives and city-provided water is not always the best choice.
-Sometimes it has dangerous levels of halogens or is simply contaminated with bacteria or parasites for any number of reasons.
-This can lead to diarrhea, hepatitis A, meningitis, ulcers, inflammation of the heart and a number of other diseases.
+The quality of our water is directly linked to the quality of our lives, and city-provided water is not always the best choice.
+Sometimes it has dangerous levels of halogens or is simply contaminated with bacteria or parasites for several reasons.
+This can lead to diarrhea, hepatitis A, meningitis, ulcers, heart inflammation, and many other diseases.

-Let me stress again that city water may not be a good choice many times.
+Let me stress that city water again may not be a good choice many times.
 Some experts are suggesting you choose the alternative.
-In fact, the former director of the World Water Council and researcher at Johns Hopkins University, Dr. Mona Harrison, advocates the drinking of “bioavailable water”, or simply… natural spring water.
-This is because our bodies are better able to utilize and benefit from this kind of water.
-In other words, clean, natural, spring water is arguably the best.
-It is said that live spring water is essential for mineral absorption and has the ability to gain easier access to our cells.
+In fact, the former director of the World Water Council and researcher at Johns Hopkins University, Dr. Mona Harrison, advocates drinking “bioavailable water,” or simply… natural spring water.
+This is because our bodies can better utilize and benefit from this kind of water.
+In other words, clean, natural spring water is arguably the best.
+It is said that live spring water is essential for mineral absorption and can gain easier access to our cells.

-If this does not make sense to you, then try to remember this: our bodies are designed to stop foreign invaders, right?
-Springwater is usually free from the harmful chemicals such as the halogens that modern water treatment facilities use in their attempt to kill off harmful pathogens found in sitting water; the same halogens which hinder adrenal, thyroid, brain, and even gastrointestinal function.
+If this does not make sense to you, try to remember that our bodies are designed to stop foreign invaders, right?
+Springwater is usually free from harmful chemicals such as the halogens that modern water treatment facilities use to kill off harmful pathogens found in sitting water, the same halogens that hinder adrenal, thyroid, brain, and even gastrointestinal function.
 If you consume these, you are hindering your body’s ability to do its job.

 Municipal water sources (tap water) have been tested all over the world and found to contain contaminants such as copper and other metals leaching from the pipes, not to mention the bacteria that have set up shop in the same pipes.
 What about “hard water”?
 Consider the bad calcium in the form of limescale.
 Our bodies simply would not prefer this kind of water.

-Many listen to their dentist when it comes to things like Fluoride for instance.
+Many listen to their dentist regarding things like Fluoride, for instance.
 Dentists usually promise amazing benefits from its use, though often unsubstantiated and in blatant disregard for known side effects, they say it might be great for teeth.
-Many dentists took a very public “pro-Fluoride” position without really considering what would happen if we drank large quantities of it, watered our gardens with it or even took hot showers in it.
+Many dentists took a very public “pro-Fluoride” position without really considering what would happen if we drank large quantities of it, watered our gardens with it, or even took hot showers in it.

-What if we actually tried to pay attention to the science?
-This article is not going to be about the published studies that show that Fluoride is associated with things like increased cardiovascular risk due to the hardening of your arteries or the calcification of soft tissues throughout the body, including the pineal gland.
+What if we actually tried to pay attention to science?
+This article will not be about the published studies showing that Fluoride is associated with increased cardiovascular risk due to the hardening of your arteries or the calcification of soft tissues throughout the body, including the pineal gland.
 Instead, I want to take a moment to discuss the effects on the brain specifically.

 It has taken too many years, but the Lancet, the world’s oldest medical journal, recently published a report classifying Fluoride as a dangerous neurotoxin (Grandjean & Landrigan, 2014).
 What this means is that Fluoride is toxic to your brain.
 The report puts Fluoride in the same category as Arsenic, Lead, and Mercury.
 So, just like eating lead-based paint chips is probably not a good thing, so too is the idea of drinking fluoridated water – especially in large doses.

 This should not be a shock.
 Aside from the rather basic concept of cause and effect, of course, one should look no further than the labels the stuff arrives in.
-The manufacturers of Fluoride tell you specifically to not take it internally, and that if you do, you should contact a poison control center.
-I was once told that you should not consume things labeled “Danger – Do Not Ingest”.
-In fact, the barrels that Fluoride comes in are often labeled “poison”.
+The Fluoride manufacturers tell you not to take it internally and that if you do, you should contact a poison control center.
+I was once told that you should not consume things labeled “Danger – Do Not Ingest.”
+In fact, the barrels that Fluoride comes in are often labeled “poison.”
 This may sound weird, but this should have been our very first clue.
 The second clue should have come in the idea that it is one of the few substances that can actually kill a roach.

-The Fluoride packaging suggests that you avoid contact with eyes, skin, your mouth, and even clothing.
-You would think it would be obvious, but does this sound like something you should stir on up into your drinking water and then consume?
-Of course, there are some who say that in moderation, it is okay and that it will strengthen your teeth.
+The Fluoride packaging suggests avoiding contact with eyes, skin, mouth, and even clothing.
+You would think it would be obvious, but does this sound like something you should stir up into your drinking water and then consume?
+Of course, some say that in moderation, it is okay and that it will strengthen your teeth.
 Putting aside the idea of fluorosis for a moment, if you want to have “moderate” exposure to a neurotoxin so that you do not have to brush your teeth as often, then perhaps you are simply reading the wrong article.